 - Find blogger networking events like ECMeetUp (hosted in Nelson Mandela Bay) to learn, connect and grow!

 So that’s it.
 If you’re looking for tips on how to approach brands, check out Megan’s blog.
 She is a goldmine of information!
 Lyle blogs over at Versatile Lyle, so do check him out.
-You can also check out the Travelstart website for great deals on flights and return flights to Port Elizabeth.
+You can also check out the Travelstart website for great deals on flights.
 (Excessive use the word “check”?
 Check.)

 Disclaimer: This post was written in collaboration with Travelstart